smccafferty/caffyblocks/README.md

 Please keep in mind this plugin is very much in its infancy which is why it hasn't been published on wordpress.org, yet.
 I am still working through the initial development so there is bound to be bugs.

  - Write unit tests!
+ - More thorough documentation / examples
  - i18n Support
- - Better style the admin template
+ - Style the admin template
  - Add additional pre-made "accessories"

 License